Degree-Granting in Saskatchewan

 - Phase III – Minister's Decision, Authorization and Monitoring

 The Ministry of Advanced Education conducts Phase I to ensure the proposed degree program aligns with provincial needs and priorities and does not unnecessarily duplicate programming already available in Saskatchewan.

-The application is then posted on the Ministry of Advanced Education website for 30 days to allow feedback from other post-secondary institutions, professional associations, regulatory bodies, and the public.
+The application is then posted on the Government of Saskatchewan's Public Engagement website for 30 days to allow feedback from other post-secondary institutions, professional associations, regulatory bodies and the public.
 The applicant will be given the opportunity to respond to any feedback received.